 Colorado Arrest Records and Warrant Search

-What is an arrest record?
+What is an arrest record in Colorado?

 Apart from this, the CBI has also been entrusted the responsibility of making relevant changes to the CCH database in terms of warrant information, sealing of records and their expungement along with the management of juvenile criminal data.
 These records are not disseminated to the public and non government entities.
 However, individuals can seek details relating to sex offenders and offenses by contacting the local law enforcement agency in their area.